The two key reasons why should charities be speaking to Muslim audiences and the three ways they should do so

 Sadaqah is closer in definition to the idea of ‘being charitable’; it can embody all charitable acts or good deeds as well as general charitable donations without the same regulations and requirements of Zakat donations.
 Sadaqah is completely voluntary, at any time and for any one.

-For these reasons, Zakat may not always be the right option for a non-Muslim charity and perhaps Sadaqah would be a more authentic first conversation when speaking to a Muslim audience…
+For these reasons, Zakat may not always be the right option for a non-Muslim charity and perhaps Sadaqah could be a more authentic first conversation when speaking to a Muslim audience…

 2. Don’t jump on the Ramadan Bandwagon

-So, it’s clear that it’s not possible to simply ‘jump on the bandwagon’ of Zakat and Ramadan giving.
-And, nor should we - possibly the most effective way to speak to potential Muslim donors is by starting small and building trust.
+So, it’s clear that secular organisations shouldn’t simply ‘jump on the bandwagon’ of Zakat and Ramadan giving.
+Possibly the most effective way to speak to potential Muslim donors is by starting small and building trust.

-To connect with Muslim donors in a way that’s effective, an authentic and trustworthy relationship needs to be built.
-We also know that asking too much doesn’t work for a religious audience:
+To connect with Muslim donors in a way that’s effective, an authentic and trustworthy relationship needs to be built throughout the year, not as one-off Ramadan campaigns.

 3. Use your own voice